cstefanache/marvin-dev/README.md

 #### Config tab - Store section

-You have the possibility to define run parameters (eg: username and password) that are used in automation tests.
+You have the possibility to define run parameters (eg: username and password) for the application under test, to use them in the execution flows.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215430155-0a1b78c9-6d49-43ca-9bd7-7625a1cd76eb.png">

 ### Execution workflow tab

-You have the possibility to define methods for each page from the application, to execute them with different parameters and to run the entire flow or a partial flow.
-At each step from the flow, all the elements from the current page are automatically discovered and after step execution is finished, a screenshot is taken to see the current step execution result.
+You have the possibility to define methods for each page from the application under test, to execute them with different parameters and to run the entire flow or a partial flow.
+At each step from the flow, all the elements from the current page are automatically discovered and when step execution is completed, a screenshot is taken to see the current result.

 #### Add a new step in the graph